isabella232/win32-pr.es-es/desktop-src/TermServ/imsrdpcameraredirconfig-redirected.md

 ## <a name="property-value"></a>Valor de propiedad

-Valor que especifica si se redirige la cámara.
+Valor que especifica si se redirige o no la cámara.

 ## <a name="requirements"></a>Requisitos